raoul2000/yii2-pnotify-widget/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, simply use it in your code like this  :

 ```php
 <?php